Bucket Token (BUT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Bucket Token Historical Price

-According to the latest data gathered on Bucket Token live price page, the current price of Bucket Token is 0.0146984USD.
-The circulating supply of Bucket Token(BUT) is 395.06M BUT , giving it a market capitalization of $5.81M.
+According to the latest data gathered on Bucket Token live price page, the current price of Bucket Token is 0.01559371USD.
+The circulating supply of Bucket Token(BUT) is 395.06M BUT , giving it a market capitalization of $6.16M.

 The Bucket Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BUT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.